 International Education Day

 Mi Casa es Su Casa

 Visits to Your Country

-If you are an F-1 student you may be eligible for Optional Practical Training (OPT).
-OPT allows you to work off-campus for up to 12 months, depending on your status, academic standing, and past OPT time.
+If you are an F-1 student near the end of your degree program, you may be eligible for Optional Practical Training (OPT).
+OPT is an F-1 work authorization for off-campus employment for up to 12 months, depending on your status, academic standing, and past OPT time.

 Come to an information session to learn more about this opportunity and get your questions answered!

 Register by selecting a session below.
-Pre-registration is required.
-For questions, contact firstname.lastname@example.org.
+For questions, please contact Rebecca Kehe.

 Should I attend?